jam-do/jam-site/src/md/whitepaper.md

 A popular platform for deploying web applications.
 Includes its own visual editor.

-A similar promotion model through the Open Source library is Gatsby.
+A similar promotion model through the Open Source library (Gatsby).

 Comparison of Vercel and Netlify: https://prismic.io/blog/vercel-vs-netlify